CCBill Review

 Final Verdict On CCBill

 CCBill stands out from its high-risk competitors by offering transparent pricing and very flexible contract terms.
 Upfront rate disclosures are almost unheard of among high-risk specialists, so we’re very impressed with the company for letting you know ahead of time what you can expect to pay.
 On the other hand, its rates are very high, especially its low-risk and nonprofit pricing.
-Indeed, it would be hard to recommend CCBill to low-risk businesses based on the company’s standard processing rates alone.
+Indeed, it would be hard to recommend CCBill to low-risk businesses for this reason.

 We do, however, recommend CCBill as a good merchant account provider for high-risk eCommerce merchants, particularly those in the business categories that the company specializes in serving.
 Adult-oriented businesses don’t get a whole lot of love in the payment processing department.
 That they have the option of using a processor as transparent as CCBill is borderline shocking.